elvisknelson/Sales-Inventory-Tracker/README.md

 # Sales-Inventory-Tracker

-#H1 Creating a simple Inventory/Sales Tracker for a potential client
+# H1Creating a simple Inventory/Sales Tracker for a potential client